 Hungarian Export - Import Bank PLC

-The project involves the expansion of lending by Hungary Exim, a wholly-owned financial institution of the Government of Hungary.
-Hungary Exim is the official state-owned export credit agency tasked with promoting Hungarian exports by granting loans and guarantees to small and medium-sized enterprises (SMEs) that export to markets where obtaining affordable financing can be challenging.
+The project involves the expansion by Hungary Exim of general and climate-focused loans to small and medium-sized enterprises (SMEs) and corporates in Hungary.
+Hungary Exim is a wholly owned financial institution of the GoH and the official State-owned export credit agency tasked with promoting Hungarian exports by granting loans and guarantees to companies that export to markets where obtaining affordable financing can be challenging.

 Hungary Exim provides export finance loans and counter-cyclical financing to SMEs and corporate clients in Hungary.
 Hungary Exim fulfils its mission through direct lending and through financial intermediaries (indirect lending).
 The MIGA project supports lending to SMEs and corporates including a focus to support climate finance projects in Hungary such as renewable energy, energy efficiency and sustainable real estate.
 Although the project portfolio could include potentially high-risk projects, these are expected to be limited in number.
 Most of the projects are expected to be medium risk projects, with E&S risks and impacts that can be addressed through mitigation measures.
 This Project has thus been categorized as FI-2 in accordance with MIGA’s Policy on Environmental and Social Sustainability (2013).